 Re-education on Booking/ Usage or Introducing Penalties

-Segmenting data to understand patterns of usage based on common clusters of people will help to identify strategies for changing behavior and bring occupancy closer to that 40-60% utilization target.
+Grouping data based on similarities, like department space preference, will help identify strategies for changing behavior and bring occupancy closer to that 40-60% utilization target.

-Education strategies may look to ensure that meeting room usage is in-line with design purpose (i.e. a 6-person meeting room isn’t being used by one person to run a web-ex).
-Additionally, analysing when employees are trying to book meeting space for and identifying booking bottlenecks will help to rightsize availability and ease frustrations.
-Education strategies to relieve meeting room booking density can be as simple as encouraging internally held meetings to be held at times outside of historical peaks.
+Education strategies may look to ensure that meeting room usage is in line with its intended purpose.
+For example, a 6-person meeting room shouldn’t be used by one person to run a web-ex.
+Additionally, analysing when employees are trying to book meeting space and identifying booking jams will help to improve availability and ease frustrations.
+Education strategies to ease meeting room booking jams can be as simple as encouraging internally held meetings to be held at times outside of historical peaks.

-Digging into usage analytics, it’s possible to identify those team members who are abusing meeting room policy – booking a 6-person meeting room for only 2 or regularly ghosting rather than cancelling and help them to understand how such a seemingly trivial issue can have a big effect on the company, and motivate them to improve booking behavior in the future.
+Digging into usage analytics, it’s possible to identify those team members who are abusing the meeting room policy.
+For example, booking a 6-person meeting room for only two or regularly ghosting rather than cancelling.
+It is important to help them to understand how such a seemingly trivial issue can have a big effect on the company and motivate them to improve booking behavior in the future.

-If inappropriate use or ghosting persists, CRES Teams will have the behavioral evidence needed to penalize persistent transgressors until behavior is in-line with expectations.
+If inappropriate use or ghosting persists, CRES Teams will have the evidence needed to penalize them until behavior is in-line with expectations.

 Redevelop new spaces reflective of usage trends/ needs

-Feedback from metrics or meeting room users may come back that current meeting space isn’t meeting needs.
-Additionally, reviewing daily floorplate occupancy levels will help to understand number of meeting spaces is in-line with wider, general usage.
+Feedback from users may indicate that the current meeting space isn’t fulfilling their needs.
+Additionally, reviewing daily occupancy levels will help to understand if the number of meeting spaces aligns with wider, general usage.